 Lionel produced three major coupler types in the prewar era.

 Tab in slot or hook coupler

 Lionel used a tab in slot or hook coupler in its earliest sets and in some cheaper 1930s sets.
 These couplers are virtually identical to everyone else’s hook couplers, and they’re all compatible as long as the cars sit at about the same height.
 They’re even compatible with Ives‘ automatic coupler.
 The tab fits into a slot in the Ives coupler.
 As much as Lionel said it valued backward compatibility, Ives actually did a better job with it.

-All of the manufacturers tended to vary the sizes of their cars somewhat during the prewar era, and that can cause issues with interoperability.
-Fortunately, usually if the cars are similar size, they’ll usually work together.
-Sometimes they work together even if they look awkward when strung together.
+All of the manufacturers tended to vary the sizes of their cars somewhat during the prewar era.
+These size variances can cause issues with interoperability.
+But as a general rule, usually if the cars are similar size, they’ll usually work together.
+And sometimes they work together even if they look a bit awkward when strung together.

 Lionel combination coupler

 For a time in the 1930s, Lionel produced a combination coupler.
 This coupler has a hook and latch on it to work with the later automatic couplers, but it also has a slot in it to accommodate the tab in a tab-in-slot coupler.
 Lionel put these couplers on engines so they could pull both types of cars, and Lionel made this type in both Standard Gauge and O Gauge sizes.
 Be careful when shopping for these to get the right size.

 Lionel only used these couplers on engines, but there’s nothing to say you have to.
 You can mount this coupler on a regular car to give it the ability to connect with either type.
 You can’t couple a tab-in-slot coupler directly to the late prewar box coupler.
 But you can put this coupler on one or both ends of a car and use that as a universal car that can accommodate the other two Lionel types, since both a box and a tab-in-slot coupler can connect up with a combination coupler.